queryluke/masseffect-5e/static/data/community/weapon_strength.md

 efforts have been made to reduce this over-representation, the following rules add a unique balance between Strength and Dexterity.

 __All weapons cause a certain amount of recoil__.
-This means, operatives must have the requisite strength to effectively fire the weapon.
+This means operatives must have the requisite strength to effectively fire the weapon.
 If you do not have the necessary strength, your attack rolls with ranged weapons are made at disadvantage.

 __Minimum Strength__.
 The minimum strength needed to fire a weapon is equal to or greater than the weapon's weight + 8.